EvanKepner/mutatest/CONTRIBUTING.rst

 What to submit
 --------------

 Anything!
 No contribution is too small.
-Even if you see a typo in a comment feel free to submit a PR to fix it.
+Even if you see a typo in a comment feel free to submit a pull-request to fix it.
 The rest of this document is dedicated to outlining the different development items and expectation to make submission review fast.

 Development Guidelines
 ======================